 And here’s the real problem–that at a lot of schools, special education is the only game in town for getting kids extra help.
 That is the third myth, which is that special education is just extra help and this kid needs extra help, so let’s all turn to special education.
 I’m being a little tongue in cheek but it’s at schools where we’re looking around and it’s like, “How are we going to help this kid?”
 A lot of folks see special education as the only route.

-Right, and I think a lot of gen ed teachers haven’t been properly trained on how to provide the proper interventions in the classroom.
+I think a lot of gen ed teachers haven’t been properly trained on how to provide the proper interventions in the classroom.
 Getting a kid to qualify for services is not necessarily the end goal in every case.
 And as you mentioned, you may go through all of this and then realize that they don’t qualify.
 So, what do general ed teachers need to understand about providing interventions in the classroom?

 So yes, again, with the third myth that special education is just extra help.
 So, if it’s the only game in town for helping students, then that’s problematic.